 - Farm housing available for rent (not on-farm but within walking/biking distance)

-In addition to field work, apprentices are actively involved in community outreach and education by preparing for weekly on-farm CSA pick up, representing the farm in our on-site retail market and the nearby Montauk farmers market, and distributing produce to local restaurants and food pantries.
+In addition to field work, apprentices are actively involved in community outreach and education by preparing for weekly on-farm CSA pick up, representing the farm in our on-site retail market, and distributing produce to local restaurants and food pantries.
 If desired, there is also the opportunity for apprentices to have greater involvement with school field trips, community workshops, and other public on-farm events.
 The intensive production of vegetables requires considerable hand-labor (weeding, harvesting, trellising, etc.), which is accompanied by mechanized (tractor) tillage, cultivation, and preparation of beds.
 The field work will be very physically demanding, and will require that apprentices are motivated and have a good attitude, can tolerate working in inclement weather, and able to lift at least 50-lbs at a time.

 There is a tremendous amount to be learned in a first season at Amber Waves Farm, where hands-on fieldwork dominates the workday and daily repetition of critically important tasks are what drive an apprentice's holistic understanding of the farm operation.
 To supplement fieldwork, we provide an apprenticeship curriculum and handbook that outlines weekly educational topics throughout the season.
 We begin with topics associated with getting the season started: including pruning, mulching, plant propagation, seedling care, and equipment and safety overview.
 As the season progresses, topics include plant and soil health in the field, irrigation, harvest, post-harvest handling, marketing produce successfully, and finally whole-farm planning, budgets, and a season review.
 Apprentices will explore topics with farm managers during a weekly meeting, group field walk, and recommended reading assignments.